 CT 217

-3.84 miles; from Route 66 in Middlefield to Route 372 in Cromwell.
-It's notable for serving the exact geographic center of the state: 41° 35" 7' north, 72° 42" 4' west, a point north of Glenwood in (appropriately named) Middletown.
+It's also notable for serving the exact geographic center of the state: 41° 35" 7' north, 72° 42" 4' west, a point north of Glenwood in (appropriately named) Middletown.

 This was announced in 2004 by Professor John Harmon of Central (!)
 Connecticut State University, which is several miles off-center, in New Britain.